mrziheng/mrziheng.github.io/content/project/cispo/index.md

   - Power Model
 ---

-The CISPO model is a power-system planning model for China, which co-optimizes capacity expansion and system operation over long chronogical time (8,760 hours) with ultra-high resolution for VRE at cell-level and hydropower at dam site level.
+summary: The CISPO model is a long-term power-system planning model for China.

 <!--more-->